ctu-mrs/ctu-mrs.github.io/docs/45-plugin-interface/02-controllers/02-controllers.md

 ---

 :::warning
-This page is describing the upcomming ROS2 version of the MRS UAV System (however, it may be still outdated).
+This page is describing the upcoming ROS2 version of the MRS UAV System (however, it may be still outdated).
 If you are looking for ROS1 version of the docs, follow to https://ctu-mrs.github.io/docs/1.5.0/introduction/.
 :::

 # The Controller plugin interface

-The Controller plugin takes current UAV state and command from the [Reference tracker](https://ctu-mrs.github.io/docs/features/trackers/) and provides the desired control ouptuts, which are sent to the flight controller (Embedded autopilot block in diagram below) via [Hardware API](https://ctu-mrs.github.io/docs/plugin-interface/hardware-api/).
+The Controller plugin takes current UAV state and command from the [Reference tracker](https://ctu-mrs.github.io/docs/features/trackers/) and provides the desired control outputs, which are sent to the flight controller (Embedded autopilot block in diagram below) via [Hardware API](https://ctu-mrs.github.io/docs/plugin-interface/hardware-api/).
 Diagram below shows the data architecture of the MRS system where the block containing the Controller plugin is marked in red.

 The controller plugin is compiled as [ROS plugins](http://wiki.ros.org/pluginlib) with the [interface](https://github.com/ctu-mrs/mrs_uav_managers/blob/master/include/mrs_uav_managers/controller.h) defined by the [control manager](https://github.com/ctu-mrs/mrs_uav_managers).